LukasNiessen/ArchUnitTS/README.md

 import { projectFiles, metrics } from 'archunit';

 /**
- * We will ensure that:
+ * We ensure that:
- * 1. No circular dependencies exist
+ * 1. No circular dependencies exist,
- * 2. Our layered architecture is respected
+ * 2. Our layered architecture is respected,
- * 3. Simple rules regarding code metrics
+ * 3. Basic code metric rules are met.
  */
 describe('Architecture Rules', () => {
 	it('should not have circular dependencies', async () => {